“It doesn’t do any good to have a lot of really smart people around the table if you can’t access their smarts”

 - Do others members of the team see things the same way?
 If not, what are the underlying reasons for their contrasting perspectives?

-- And to take your teams’ conversational capacity from poor to good – or from good to great – what can you do to start building it?
+- And what can you begin doing to push your teams’ conversational capacity from poor to good – or from good to great?